Multivariate reciprocal inverse Gaussian distributions from the Sabot -Tarr\`es -Zeng integral: Introduction: the Sabot -Tarr es -Zeng integral.

-Sabot and Tarr\`es (2015) give a probabilistic proof of this remarkable result.
-Another proof is in Sabot, Tarr\`es and Zeng (2016), based on the Cholesky decomposition.
-This integral leads naturally to consideration of laws on $\R^n$ that we call $STZ_n$ distributions with densities proportional to $e^{-\langle x, y\rangle}(\det M_x)^{-1/2}1_{C_W}(x).$

-In the present paper we derive, using a different approach than the two methods mentioned above, a more general integral $GSTZ_n$ in Theorem 2.2.
+Sabot and Tarr\`es \cite{ST15} give a probabilistic proof of this remarkable result.
+Another proof is in Sabot, Tarr\`es and Zeng \cite{STZ17}, based on the Cholesky decomposition.
+This integral leads naturally to consideration of probability laws on $\R^n$ that we call $STZ_n$ distributions with densities proportional to $e^{-\langle x, y\rangle}(\det M_x)^{-1/2}1_{C_W}(x).$ In the present paper we derive, using a different approach than the two methods mentioned above, a more general $MRIG_n$ integral in Theorem 2.2.
 In particular, we give a new proof of (\ref{STZI}).
+The symbol $MRIG$ for multivariate reciprocal inverse Gaussian, is explained below.

-This integral $GSTZ_n$ enables us to create a new set (called the $ GSTZ_n$ family) of distributions on $\R^n$ which is stable by marginalization and, up to a translation, stable by conditioning.
-The bibliography concerning the appearance of the $STZ_n$ and $GSTZ_n$ laws in probability theory is already very rich and we suggest to look at Sabot and Zeng (2017) and Disertori, Merkl and Rolles (2017) for many references.
+This $MRIG_n$ integral enables us to create a new set (called the $ MRIG_n$ family) of distributions on $\R^n$ which is stable by marginalization and, up to a translation, stable by conditioning.
+The bibliography concerning the appearance of the $STZ_n$ and $MRIG_n$ laws in probability theory is already very rich and we suggest to look at Sabot and Zeng \cite{SZ17} and Disertori, Merkl and Rolles \cite{DISERTORIMR17} for many references.
 An unpublished observation of 2015 of the first author has been used and reproved in these two publications and some facts of the present paper can be found in them.
 However, we use here only elementary methods to get our results.